maxdotr/Unity-Goal-Oriented-State-Machine/README.md

 ### Collision Handling Example

-In the example, the agent will set a goal to move randomly, but if it collides with an object, the `WalkRandomly` action fails, triggering the `RunAway` fail action.
+In the example, the agent will set a goal to move randomly, but if it collides with an object, the `WalkRandomly` step fails, triggering the `RunAway` fail step.

 ```csharp
 void OnCollisionEnter(Collision collision)